Inbound Sales Using Hubspot CRM Best Practices

 - Learn exactly what SideKick is actually doing.

 It is ideal that it is telling you when someone opens your email.

 However, unless and until you have or are a master salesman, who can, on the fly, answer every possible question or objection about your product or service, then learn to sit on your hands for a few seconds and gather all the available ‘context’ you can about the person you are about to call.

 If they are an Inbound Marketing driven lead, then be sure to review all their downloads and actually read through and know what they have already consumed from you.

 Otherwise, you will have an awfully awkward conversation.

 There you have it.

-Though I wrote this with a focus on SAP Partners, it is equally applicable to any other business, with modifications, of course, made based on what and how you sell.
+Though I wrote this with a focus on SAP Partners, if you want to know how to implement CRM, it is equally applicable to any other business, with modifications, of course, made based on what and how you sell.

 In my next “How To”, I will explain some of the limitations you will encounter, why they exist in SAP CRM and how you can work around them.